-One reason the towering Georgian headdresses declined slowly had to do with the expectation that women should still appear in court wearing them.
-This meant in the early portion of the 1780s women continued to embellish their hairstyles with anything and everything.
-Decorations included vegetables, lace, ribbons, pearls, feathers, and sometimes even baskets of fruit or bunches of flowers.
-For instance, in the 1872 journal of Frances Burney (better known as the English novelist Madame d’Arblay), Burney describes a friend’s head as being “full of feathers, flowers, jewels and gewgaws, and as high as Lady Archer’s.”
+One reason the towering Georgian headdresses declined and did so slowly had to do with the expectation that women should still appear in court wearing them.
+However, this meant in the early portion of the 1780s women continued to embellish their hairstyles with anything and everything imaginable.
+For instance, in the 1872 journal of Frances Burney (better known as the English novelist Madame d’Arblay), describes a friend’s head as being “full of feathers, flowers, jewels and gewgaws, and as high as Lady Archer’s.”
+Eliza de Feuillide, who was visiting France in 1782, echoed a similar sentiment about Marie Antoinette’s hair after attending an event where she was present.
+Eliza wrote, “[the Queen’s] hair which is remarkably handsome was adorned with the most beautiful jewels of all kinds intermixed with flowers & a large plume of white feathers.”

-Eventually the more outlandish decorations gave way to colossal hats, as shown in the drawing of the straw hat of 1790.
-These giant hats, with their wide brims and stiff crowns, were usually worn either straight on or at formidable angles.
-Adding to the stunning eye-popping effect were plumes of large ostrich feathers that were often dyed to match the hat’s color.
-A prime example of such a hat, and one that created a torrid sensation throughout Europe, is shown to the right and was worn by the celebrated beauty Georgina Cavendish, better known as the Duchess of Devonshire.
-She created it herself and wore the ostrich-feather and black-brimmed creation when she was painted by the well-known artist Thomas Gainsborough in 1785.
+One prime example of an outlandishly large hat, and one that created a torrid sensation throughout Europe, was worn by the celebrated beauty Georgina Cavendish, better known as the Duchess of Devonshire.
+She created it herself and wore the ostrich-feather and black-brimmed creation when artist Thomas Gainsborough painted her in 1785.
 When the painting was hung at the Royal Academy, women dashed to their hat-makers demanding similar hats, and Gainsborough’s painting became thereafter known as the ‘portrait’ or ‘picture’ hat.

 - Disraeli, I., Domestic Anecdotes of the French Nation, During the Last Thirty Years, 1794, p.
 273-274.